 Devotionals

-OPEN HEAVENS DEVOTIONAL: THURSDAY, MAY 17TH 2018- THE NATURE OF THE CHRISTIAN RACE
+OPEN HEAVENS DEVOTIONAL: TUESDAY, MAY 29TH 2018- SOLDIERS OF THE CROSS

 1 Thou therefore, my son, be strong in the grace that is in Christ Jesus.